NJUAstrometry/NJUAstrometry.github.io/content/publication/2023-AA-670-173/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: "Image credit: A&A / NJU Astrometry Group"
+  caption: "Release of planetary ephemerides.
+Image credit: A&A / NJU Astrometry Group"
   focal_point: "Center"
   preview_only: false